Dhruvil03/Brain-Tumor-Classification-Using-MRI-Images/README.md

      - Model 1: Simple CNN model with few layers.
      - Model 2: CNN model with additional layers for increased complexity.
      - Model 3: Transfer learning using a pre-trained VGG16 model with fine-tuning.
+     - Model 4: Transfer learning using a pre-trained ResNet50 model with fine-tuning.
+     - Model 5: Transfer learning using a pre-trained DenseNet121 model with fine-tuning.

 5. **Training the Models:**
    - Each model is compiled using the Adam optimizer and categorical cross-entropy loss.